 Because Fort Sam Houston is still an extremely active base, the vast majority of its historic buildings

 are still in use and thus off-limits; however, the historic fort still provides a wealth of information and photograph opportunities.
 The oldest building on the base, the Quadrangle, an impressive 1876 limestone structure, is centered on a brick clock tower and encloses a grassy square where peacocks and deer roam freely.

 Apache Chief Geronimo was held captive here for 40 days in 1886.
-The building was originally a supply depot, and housed Geronimo and his Apaches when they were captured.
-Though the Quadrangle is used an office complex which houses the commanding general and staff of U.S. Army North, it is open to the public.
+The building was originally a supply depot and housed Geronimo and his Apaches when they were captured.
+Though the Quadrangle is used as an office complex which houses the commanding general and staff of U.S. Army North, it is open to the public.

 The installation also provides two museums — the Fort Sam Houston Museum, which details the history of the armed forces in Texas, and the U.S. Army Medical Department Museum, which displays army medical equipment and American prisoner-of-war memorabilia.
 At the site is also the Fort Sam Houston National Cemetery

 The complex is located at Grayson St. and New Braunfels Avenue, about 2 ½ miles northeast of downtown.
 Because it is an active military installation, visitors must enter through the Walters Gate (take the Walters St. exit off I-35) and present a driver’s license.